rafal-szypulka/b2m-nodejs/docs/index.md

 ## Lab outline

-- Review the application code and run it locally
+- Fork and clone the Github repository and review the source code
 - Configure logging library and add log messages
 - Configure and run Elastic stack in Docker Compose
 - Integrate application logs with Elastic stack